Nagendra1997/mesibo-documentation/conferencing.md

 ---
 description: Enable applications with conference calling, live streaming, screen sharing, group chat and more
 keywords: messaging platform, chat api platform, voice, video calling, mesibo communication platform
-title: Mesibo Conferencing and Streaming Platform- Conference Calling, Live Streaming, Screen sharing and Chat API
+title: Mesibo Conferencing and Streaming Platform - Conference Calling, Live Streaming, Screen sharing and Chat API
 ---

 Mesibo Conferencing and Streaming Platform helps you build applications at scale for teleconferencing, virtual events, webinars, on-demand streaming, and more which can be deployed both on cloud and on-premise at no additional cost.